yangx18/Fanta-Tic-Tac-Toe/README.md

 * [License](#license)

 ## General Info
 In this game, each single grid in a 3x3 grid represents a 3x3 grid in the whole 9x9 board.
 For example, once the first player locates the mark on (0, 0)(1, 1), which is the middle grid of the top-left corner 3x3 grid.
 Then the next player has to follow the rules - locate the next mark on the middle 3x3 grid, and mark (1, 1)(0, 2).
 And the first player has to locate the mark in the top-right grid.
 And so on.
 And there are some obstacles named ***"P"*** which will be placed at the beginning(nobody can place at ***"P"***) .If one grid has a horizontal, vertical, or diagonal row then this grid has been completed.
 The player has to mark other grids.
 Once who has dominated 3 grids is the winner.
 Also, we implemented two AI in this game.
 One is baseline AI, which chooses actions uniformly at random.
-The other one is tree-based AI, which is implemented mininmax algorithm with alpha-beta pruning.
+The other one is tree-based AI, which is implemented minimax algorithm with alpha-beta pruning.

 Four modes of the game:
 1. Player VS Tree-based AI